TASRobotics/RaidZero-Outreach-Swerve-Docs/source/Docs/Prerequisites/1-Conventions.rst

 SwerveModule Order
 ******************

-Order of the Swerve Modules (in this guide):
+Order of the Swerve Modules used in this guide:

 1. Left Front
 2. Right Front